Dungarvan to Ballinroad (Scartore) 4kms

 Kilmacthomas with its milling history and home to Flahavans Porridge is making a big comeback with a powerful and highly driven local community ensuring that there will be a big welcome and plenty of facilities for the greenway users.
 The river Mahon flows under the viaduct and it's raging waters after a winter storm held back Oliver Cromwell's army in 1649 for three days who were rampaging through Munster, now the River Mahon has a more peaceful flow.
 Soon it's banks are going to be home to a new Whiskey Distillery.

 Leaving Kilmacthomas we head past the ruins of the Kilmacthomas Railway Station recently taken over by the community to renovate into a welcoming station for visitors.
 We travel another kilometre and we travel over the newly installed bridge across the N25 road which brings us into the Old Workhouse of Kilmacthomas also called the Union.
 Very interesting buildings here since 1850 which housed the destitute after the famine of the 1840's.
 The infirmary is here, the dormitories are here and even the small morgue is still here.
 It recalls a few sad times in our history but important history all the same.
-There is a large carpark here and there is bike hire available in the workhouse buildings and soon there will be a restaurant here and a Workhouse Experience.
+There is a large carpark here and there is bike hire available in the workhouse buildings and now there is a café/restaurant here called Coach House Coffee.
 Also Mayfield Birds of Prey are here.
 An interesting end to this stage of the Greenway.